Prepared for

 Systems First, Humans Always

 I think systematically about how organizations work: workflows, incentives, infrastructure, governance.
-But I never optimize for the system at the expense of humans.
+But I never optimize the system at the expense of the people in it.
+Human in the lead, not just in the loop.

 + See How I Apply This